home-assistant/home-assistant.io/source/_components/alexa.markdown

 ### {% linkable_title Requirements %}

-Manual setup the integration with Amazon Alex needs several requirements
+Manual setup the integration with Amazon Alexa needs several requirements

 - Amazon Developer Account.
 You can sign on [here][amazon-dev-console].
 - Build custom commands and Flash Briefing source need your Home Assistant instance can be accessed from Internet, and host HTTPS server over port 443.
-- Use Smart Home API needs you have an [AWS account](https://aws.amazon.com/free/).
-Part of your Smart Home Skill will be host on [AWS Lambda](https://aws.amazon.com/lambda/pricing/).
-You don't need worry the cost, AWS Lambda allow free to use up to 1 millions requests per month.
+- An [AWS account](https://aws.amazon.com/free/) is need if you want to use Smart Home Skill API.
+Part of your Smart Home Skill will be hosted on [AWS Lambda](https://aws.amazon.com/lambda/pricing/).
+However you don't need worry the cost, AWS Lambda allow free to use up to 1 millions requests and 1GB outbound data transfer per month.
 - Smart Home API also needs your Home Assistant instance can be accessed from Internet.